KuroLabs/stegcloak/README.md

 console.log(secret); // Voldemort is back
 ```

 ## Resources and Citations

-The following papers were referred to for insights and understanding of using Zero width characters in stegnography.
-Ideas from these papers were implemented to build stegcloak :
+The following papers were referred to for insight and understanding of using Zero Width Characters in steganography.
+Ideas from these papers were implemented to build StegCloak:

 - Aman, Muhammad & Khan, Aihab & Ahmad, Basheer & Kouser, Saeeda.
 (2017).
 ```
-        A Hybrid Text Steganography Approach Utilizing Unicode Space Characters And Zero-width Character

-                  International Journal on Information Technologies & Security.
+A Hybrid Text Steganography Approach Utilizing Unicode Space Characters And Zero-width Character International Journal on Information Technologies & Security
 ```

 - Taleby Ahvanooey, Milad & Li, Qianmu & Hou, Jun & Dana Mazraeh, Hassan & Zhang, Jing.
 ```
 AITSteg: An Innovative Text Steganography Technique for Hidden Transmission of Text Message via Social Media.
 IEEE Access
 ```

 ## Contributing